Active seafloor volcanoes on Jupiter’s moon Europa?

-Category: Space Hits: 3Artist’s concept of NASA’s Europa Clipper spacecraft, which is scheduled to launch in 2024 and so may reach Jupiter’s moon by 2030.
+Category: Space Hits: 4Artist’s concept of NASA’s Europa Clipper spacecraft, which is scheduled to launch in 2024 and so may reach Jupiter’s moon by 2030.
 In this illustration, Jupiter floats in the background, while icy Europa takes center stage and the spacecraft hovers above.
 Are there active seafloor volcanoes on Jupiter’s moon?
 Image via NASA/ JPL-Caltech.

 Jupiter’s icy, ocean-covered moon Europa might have active seafloor volcanoes pulsing just out of sight.
 A May 25, 2021, statement from NASA’s Jet Propulsion Laboratory in Pasadena, California, said that new research and computer modeling suggest the volcanoes.
 If they exist, NASA’s planned mission to this moon of Jupiter – the Europa Clipper mission – might be able to detect them.